NingXinran/pern-restaurant-finder/README.md

 # Basic Restaurant Finder App

 This is a basic restaurant finder app that I built to learn about the PERN stack (postgreSQL, Express, React, Node.js).
+It was done closely following the FreeCodeCamp tutorial with some minor changes in terms of implementation as a way to test my understanding of the code.

+The tutorial is available here: https://www.youtube.com/watch?v=J01rYl9T3BU.

 ### Features
 The app supports basic CRUD operations.
 Specifically: creating a new restaurant with its location and price range indicated, updating the info of the restaurant, deleting the restaurant and viewing the details of the restaurant.